wxwxwwxxx/VertebralFractureGrading/train/README.md

 `--tag, -t`

-Experiment tag, an identifier that is used to name the ckpt subfolder and tensorboard subfolder.
-If the tag is `debug`, then the ckechpoint and tensorboard won't be generated.
+Experiment tag, an identifier that is used to name the checkpoint subfolder and tensorboard subfolder.
+If the tag is `debug`, then the checkpoint and tensorboard won't be recorded.

 `--ckpt_root, -cp`